LGBTQ INFORMATION NETWORK │ RAINBOW OF RESOURCES

 snapshot of the demographics of LGBTQ

-elders, an ageing community that is
+elders, an aging community that is

 diverse in terms of race and ethnicity,